 Other Error Analysis Ideas

 After a quiz or a test, give your students a correction sheet so they can find their own errors and make corrections.
 Ask them to intentionally look to see if there is a common type of mistake they made more than once.
 For example when adding fractions with unlike denominators did they remember to create equivalent fractions each time?
-The next time they work a problem like this, that error should be in their mind so they
+The next time they work a problem like this, that error should be in their mind so theydon’t make it again.

 Let students make error analysis cards for other students to find mistakes.
 When students are finding the errors be very specific as to what the error is.
 Have them highlight the area where the mistake occurred and then explain what exactly happened in their own words.
 For example: Was the error a calculation mistake which can be avoided with practice?
 Or was it a conceptual mistake in which the student didn’t yet understand the correct steps to take to solve the problem?
 Let your students draw conclusions about their work in order to recognize their mistakes.